donno/donno.github.io/docs/_posts/2025-01-02-family-generation.md

 businesses for those families to visit.
 A lot of that came from watching a video on Dwarf Fortress.

 The actual coding of this took place around 2023-09-23.
-This si therefore not so much a journal of the steps I took but more a description of the system that was built.
+This is not so much a journal of the steps I took but more a description of the system that was built.
 I will add several months earlier I had looked at using OpenStreetMap to source a list of shops and offices as a starting place for businesses.